oscarracuna/oscarracuna/README.md

-Switched careers from language services to IT.
--> Currently learning Python and Go Lang.
+Currently learning Python and Go Lang. inkedin.com/in/oscarracuna
--> linkedin.com/in/oscarracuna